Mitrokhin Archive: UK inquiry

 After the first book (Andrew and Mitrokhin, The Sword and the Shield, 1999) was published in the UK, an inquiry was held by the House of Commons' Intelligence and Security Committee (ISC).
 Its findings, "The Mitrokhin Inquiry Report", were presented to Parliament in June 2000.

-The Committee expressed concern that the Secret Intelligence Service (MI6) knew the names of some spies years before the publication of the book, but took a decision, without informing the proper prosecuting authorities, not to prosecute them.
-This decision, ISC believed, was for the Law Officers to take, not the SIS.
-The ISC interviewed Mitrokhin.
-He was not content with the way the book was published, he told them, and felt he had not accomplished what he intended when writing the notes.
+The Committee expressed concern that the Secret Intelligence Service (MI6) knew the names of some spies years before the publication of the book but took a decision, without informing the proper prosecuting authorities, not to prosecute them.
+The ISC believed that this decision was for the Law Officers to take, not the SIS.
+The ISC interviewed Mitrokhin, who was not content with the way the book was published.
+He told them that he felt he had not accomplished what he intended when writing the notes.
 He wished that he had retained "full control over the handling of his material".

-SIS stated that they were clearing the UK chapters with the Home Secretary and the Attorney General, as required before publication of the book, but, the Committee found, they did not do so.
-In addition, ISC thought, "misleading stories were allowed to receive wide circulation", and the Committee found that SIS had handled neither the publication nor related media matters appropriately.
+SIS stated that they were clearing the UK chapters with the Home Secretary and the Attorney General, as required before publication of the book; the Committee then found that they did not do so.
+In addition, ISC thought that "misleading stories were allowed to receive wide circulation", and the Committee found that SIS had handled neither the publication nor related media matters appropriately.

 Italy inquiry

-In Italy in 2002, Silvio Berlusconi's center-right coalition, the Casa delle Libertà, established the Mitrokhin Commission, presided over by Senator Paolo Guzzanti (Forza Italia) to investigate alleged KGB ties to figures in Italian politics.
+In Italy in 2002, Silvio Berlusconi's centre-right coalition, the House of Freedoms, established the Mitrokhin Commission, presided over by Paolo Guzzanti (senator of Forza Italia) to investigate alleged KGB ties to figures in Italian politics.
 The commission was criticized as politically motivated as it was focused mainly on allegations against opposition figures.
 The commission was shut down in 2006 without having developed any new concrete evidence beyond the original information in the Mitrokhin Archive.
-However, former FSB officer Alexander Litvinenko allegedly said that he had been informed by FSB deputy chief, General Anatoly Trofimov (who was shot dead in Moscow in 2005), that "Romano Prodi is our man [in Italy]".
-The allegations were rejected by Romano Prodi.
-Litvinenko also said, "Trofimov did not exactly say that Prodi was a KGB agent, because the KGB avoids using that word."

-In 2006, a British Member of the European Parliament for London, Gerard Batten of United Kingdom Independence Party, demanded a new inquiry into the Italian allegations.
+Former Federal Security Service (FSB) officer Alexander Litvinenko allegedly said that he had been informed by FSB deputy chief, General Anatoly Trofimov (who was shot dead in Moscow in 2005), that "Romano Prodi is our man [in Italy]".
+The allegations were rejected by Prodi.
+Litvinenko also said that "Trofimov did not exactly say that Prodi was a KGB agent, because the KGB avoids using that word."
+In April 2006, Gerard Batten of the UK Independence Party, at the time a British member of the European Parliament for London, demanded a new inquiry into the Italian and Prodi allegations.
+In November 2006, a new commission was established to investigate the Mitrokhin Commission for allegations that it was manipulated for political purposes.